 The two main beaches in Albufeira are Praia dos Pescadores (Fisherman’s beach), which is probably the best known, and the adjoining Praia do Túnel (Albufeira beach).

 While you can walk straight onto Fishermans beach, there are steps down to Albufeira beach.
 Both are overlooked by a variety of restaurants.

 There are many other dune-backed beaches and delightful coves stretching along the coastline away from the main centre of the resort.

 Located between Vilamoura and Albufeira is Praia da Falesia, one of the longest beaches in Portugal.

 Another popular beach in the Albufeira area is Praia de São Rafael.
-Set about 2km from the main resort, this beach is far enough away not to be overly busy, but is still within easy reach.
+Set about two kilometres from the main resort, this beach is far enough away not to be overly busy, but is still within easy reach.

-Set in a pretty bay, Praia de São Rafael, is flanked by pretty rock formations and offers shallow, crystal clear waters.
+Set in an attractive bay, Praia de São Rafael is flanked by pretty rock formations and offers shallow, crystal-clear waters.

 There are many companies in Albufeira arranging kayak, canoe and stand-up paddleboard excursions.

 Between beaches, the Albufeira coastline is dimpled with caves only accessible by water.